 The availability of open-source third-party libraries provides developers with ready-made models to utilize instead of coding everything from scratch.
 Being a budding technology, Flutter supports a rather limited list of those.
 Yet, the Flutter team is working on it constantly, so this aspect gets better with every new release and update.
 And after all, devs can always rely on the integrated widgets Flutter is proud of.

 As the nature of the enumerated demerits shows (which are twice as few as the advantages Flutter enjoys, by the way), they look more like growing pains than non-repairable defects.
-Of course, it can’t compare to native app-building frameworks, but Flutter is streets ahead of other cross-platform SDKs in terms of visualization and performance.
+To mitigate them, you should know how to embark on a Flutter app development mission.

 But whatever framework you will opt for to create the app of your dream, the task should be entrusted to professionals in the field.
-Diceus has relevant expertise to provide end-to-end mobile app development services, including building business Flutter apps as well as staff augmentation with Flutter specialists for IT companies.
+Our seasoned experts have relevant expertise to provide end-to-end mobile app development services, including building business Flutter apps as well as staff augmentation with Flutter specialists for IT companies.